MeghaGajbhiye/Datapump-workshop/LabGuide200.md

   Note: Remember this password.
 This can be different than the password you have entered while creating ADWC instance.

+- For quick access, create a directory **DemoADWC** and copy paste this zip wallet file there.

 ### **STEP 2**: Connect ADWC with SQL Developer and create a credential.

 - Connect ADWC with SQL Developer.